 Magic Quadrant for Data Integration Tools

-The data integration tool market comprises vendors that offer software products to enable the construction and implementation of data access and data delivery infrastructure for a variety of data integration scenarios, including:
+The market for data integration tools comprises those vendors that offer software products to enable the construction and implementation of data access and data delivery infrastructure for a variety of data integration scenarios, including:

-- Data acquisition for business intelligence (BI), analytics and data warehousing: Extracting data from operational systems, transforming and merging that data, and delivering it to integrated data structures for analytics purposes.
-BI and data warehousing remain mainstays of the demand for data integration tools.
-The variety of data and context for analytics is expanding as emergent repositories, such as Hadoop distributions for supporting big data, in-memory database management systems (DBMSs), and logical data warehouse architectures, increasingly become parts of the information infrastructure.
+- Data acquisition for business intelligence (BI), analytics and data warehousing — Extracting data from operational systems, transforming and merging that data, and delivering it to integrated data structures for analytics purposes.
+BI and data warehousing remain the mainstays of the demand for data integration tools.
+The variety of data and context for analytics is expanding as emergent repositories — such as Hadoop distributions for supporting big data, in-memory database management systems (DBMSs), and logical data warehouse architectures — increasingly become parts of the information infrastructure.

-- Consolidation and delivery of master data in support of master data management (MDM): Enabling the consolidation and rationalization of the data representing critical business entities, such as customers, products and employees.
-MDM may or may not be subject-based, and data integration tools can be used to build the data consolidation and synchronization processes that are key to success.
+- Consolidation and delivery of master data in support of master data management (MDM) — Enabling the consolidation and rationalization of the data representing critical business entities such as customers, products and employees.
+MDM may or may not be subject-based, and data integration tools can be used to build the data consolidation and synchronization processes that are crucial to success.

-- Synchronization of data between operational applications: In a similar concept to each of the previous scenarios, data integration tools provide the ability to ensure database-level consistency across applications, both on an internal and an interenterprise basis (for example, involving data structures for software as a service [SaaS] applications or cloud-resident data sources), and in a bidirectional or unidirectional manner.
+- Synchronization of data between operational applications — In a similar concept to each of the previous scenarios, data integration tools provide the ability to ensure database-level consistency across applications, both on an internal and an interenterprise basis (for example, involving data structures for SaaS applications or cloud-resident data sources) and in a bidirectional or unidirectional manner.

-Gartner has defined multiple classes of functional capability that vendors of data integration tools provide to deliver optimal value to organizations in support of a full range of data integration scenarios:
+Gartner has defined several classes of functional capability that vendors of data integration tools provide to deliver optimal value to organizations in support of a full range of data integration scenarios: